 School choice has come with some controversy.
 Opponents argue the money should go to the Texas public school system, which they say is severely underfunded.

-"Vouchers weaken our public schools and limit the opportunities for our students," National Education Association President Becky Pringle said.
+"Vouchers weaken our public schools and limit the opportunities for our students," National Education Association (NEA) President Becky Pringle said.
 "Vouchers siphon critical funding from public schools, and we know that 90% of our students in America go to public schools.
 Vouchers redirect that money for 90% of our students to private institutions with no accountability."

 During a virtual press conference on Wednesday, Pringle and others expressed concern about how the school choice program could negatively impact students.

-"In rural areas, the neighborhood, public school is most often consequential in the community's economic engine, the community's center and entertainment hub, with schools playing a vital role in things like Friday Night Lights bringing the community together," Pringle said.
+"In rural areas, the neighborhood public school is most often consequential in the community's economic engine, the community's center and entertainment hub, with schools playing a vital role in things like Friday Night Lights bringing the community together," Pringle said.

 Ruth Steinmetz with the NEA said that when public education funding increases, home values and personal income go up while crime and poverty rates decrease.
 It comes at a time when schools are already facing severe budget restrictions and are looking at making difficult budgetary decisions.